 If you don’t have friends with their own fishing kayak then look to social media fishing or kayaking groups.
 You’re not alone, this is a rapidly growing sport and there will be lots of people in your area who are just starting their kayak fishing journey too.
 Use social media as a tool to connect with other kayak anglers in your area.
 This is also a great opportunity to make some new friends who share the same passion in your local area.

-Predicting safe weather conditions
+Learn how to predict safe weather conditions

 Watch our detailed video guide on how to use free tools to predict safe weather conditions

 Never go out in poor weather conditions and put yourself at unnecessary risk.
-Instead, become incredibly familiar with weather apps to aid you in understanding the weather forecast before planning your trip.
+Instead, become familiar with weather apps to aid you in understanding the weather forecast before planning your trip.
 Take time to learn to predict the wind strength and direction.
 Also, take time to learn swell patterns and how it impacts the area your fishing.
 Generally, the swell will flatten out when the wind is coming from behind you and going out to sea.
 For me, the ample conditions are winds below 10 kilometres an hour with the wind direction from behind me out to sea.

 There are readily available free tools to assist you.
 I would highly recommend becoming familiar with the website Meteye from the Bureau of Meteorology.
 This is where you can forecast the wind and swell.
 I would also recommend weather apps such as willy weather to be used to keep an eye on wind strength, tides and rain.
 Once you become familiar with these apps use some common sense and know when not to launch.
 If you turn up to your destination and the conditions look unsafe then don’t go out in the water.
 You will learn this more with experience but never take unnecessary risks.